CTSRD-CHERI/cheri-exercises/src/exercises/subobject-bounds/README.md

 For example, if a heap memory allocation is made for 1024 bytes, and the structure within it is 768 bytes, then the bounds associated with a pointer will be for the allocation size rather than the structure size.
+In idiomatic C++, the use of `new` more tightly couples types and allocations;
+however, the distinction remains and, in particular, the examples in this exercise continue to apply.

 ## Subobject Overflows